 Char Sui Pork Tenderloin

-For a warm and hearty meal, try this easy Chinese recipe from Spoon Fork Bacon for Char Sui pork tenderloin.
+For a warm and hearty meal, try Spoon Fork Bacon's recipe for Char Sui pork tenderloin.
 Although traditional Char Sui is made with pork shoulder, this recipe calls for pork tenderloin because it's healthier and easier to cook.
 All you have to do to prepare this dish is whip up the marinade made with ingredients like soy sauce, honey, hoisin sauce, sugar, and spices.
 Coat the tenderloin in the marinade and let sit for as little as four hours or as many as 24.
 When you're ready, roast the pork in the oven and serve over a bed of rice.

 This beef with broccoli recipe from Foodie Crush and Iowa Girl Eats allows you to make one of the most popular Chinese take-out dishes right at home.
 It calls for flank or sirloin steak, vegetables, and plenty of tasty seasonings.
 All of the ingredients end up in a wok or a large skillet, where they're stir-fried until seared.
 Serve the beef-and-broccoli mixture over rice and garnish with green onions and sesame seeds.

 Asian Basil Beef and Mango Noodle Salad

 For a quick and easy Chinese recipe, try your hand at this Asian basil, beef, and mango noodle salad from Half Baked Harvest.
-It comes together in a snap after you cook the rice noodles and beef.
+It comes together in a snap after you cook the beef and the rice noodles.
 Simply mix them together with a salad mix of carrots, red peppers, green onions, mango, and cabbage for a simple meal inspired by Asian cuisine.

 Sweet and Sour Pork

 Another dish you'd typically find on a Chinese take-out menu, this recipe for sweet and sour pork comes from Foodie Crush and The Clever Carrot.
-It's a healthier version of the meal made with pork tenderloins, a sweet and sour sauce, pineapple, and peppers.
+It's a healthier version of the meal made with pork tenderloin, a sweet-and-sour sauce, pineapple, and peppers.
 Simply slice up the pork and sear it in a skillet on the stove.
 Next, you'll sautée the vegetables and add the pork back into the pan along with the pineapples and the sweet-and-sour sauce.
 Serve the pork-and-pineapple mixture with fluffy brown rice.

 Ginger Sesame Chicken Potstickers With Sweet Chili Pomegranate Sauce